Raspberry And White Chocolate Scones

 -

 Place the scones close together on the baking tray so the sides are just touching.
-Bake for 12-15 minutes until they are golden brown on top then transfer to a wire rack to cool completely.
+Use a pastry brush to lightly brush the tops with soy milk.

 -

 When they are completely cooled, melt your white chocolate and drizzle some on top of each scone.
-Allow the chocolate to harden before enjoying with some jam and/or vegan whipped cream!
+Allow the chocolate to harden before enjoying with some jam and vegan whipped cream!

 Recipe Video